Septic Services in Tomball, TX

 Tomball sits right on the Harris County and Montgomery County border in northwest Houston.
 It's a community that still has a small-town feel, with the historic Old Town district and the annual German Heritage Festival, but it's surrounded by fast-growing suburbs in every direction.
 Inside the city limits, most homes connect to the city's municipal sewer system through two wastewater treatment plants that service about 2,900 households.
 Step outside those city limits, though, and it's a different story.
 Thousands of homes in the unincorporated areas around Tomball, along FM 2920, FM 2978, and toward Magnolia and Hufsmith, rely on septic systems.

-What Septic Services Are Available in Tomball?
+Septic Services Available in Tomball

 Tomball-area septic companies handle everything from routine maintenance on older conventional systems to aerobic servicing on newer installations in the surrounding subdivisions.